backAll Articles

 Tactical Behaviors Strategic Behaviors

-• Involves self in a number of projects because…who else will do it?
+• Involves self in several projects because…who else will do it?

-• Leads from a ‘near distance;' provides coaching and guidance when and as needed
+• Leads from a ‘near distance;' provide coaching and guidance when and as needed

 • Has a lot of day-to-day management tasks to do (because no one can do them better…)